-\ Project 1 - A calculator with memory: Deadline Oct.
-17
+Project 1 - A calculator with memory: Deadline Oct.
+21

-Instantiate an 8 kB, 8 bit wide RAM in your design using Xilinx LogiCORE IP generator.
+Instantiate an 8 kB, 8 bit wide RAM in your design using Xilinx IP generator.
 Integrate the keyboard, ALU, VGA controller and the newly created IP into your design.
 The design should be able to input operands from the keyboard, store them into the RAM and later calculate the result and display the result on the VGA.
+Project 2 - Integrated ALU with memory and a square root unit: Deadline Oct.
+30

-\ Project 2 - Integrated ALU with memory and a square root unit: Deadline Oct.
-27 be able to compute the square root of one operand with upto 3 digits in accuracy after the decimal point.
+The design should be able to get operands from the keyboard and store them in the RAM.
+Along with performing the already implemented operations, the ALU should be able to compute the square root of one operand with upto 3 decimal digits in accuracy after the decimal point.
 The result should be displayed on the seven segment display as well as the VGA screen.
-The square root unit should be synthesized separately and should occupy less than 35% of the total number of slices in the XC3S200 Spartan 3 FPGA.
+The square root unit should be synthesized separately and should occupy less than 6% of the total number of slices in the FPGA.